triadic-cosmos/triadic-data/README.md

 ## Licensing

-All data, models, and artifacts in this repository are licensed under the **MIT License**,
+All data, models, and artifacts in this repository are licensed under the **MIT License**.
-consistent with the licensing of the Triadic Toys that generate them.

 This means: